AI-HPC-Research-Team/ProtFAD/README.md

 # ProtFAD

-This repository is for the paper 'ProtFAD: Introducing function-aware domains as implicit modality towards protein function prediction.'

-Here, we introduce **ProtFAD**, a synergistic integration approach for protein function prediction, including the function-aware domain pre-training and a domain-joint contrastive learning strategy for multi-modal representations.
+Here, we introduce **ProtFAD**, a synergistic integration approach for protein function prediction, including the **function-aware domain** pre-training and a **domain-joint contrastive learning** strategy for multi-modal representations.
 Our approach significantly and comprehensively outperforms the state-of-the-art methods on various benchmarks, and clearly differentiates proteins carrying distinct functions compared to the competitor.

 ![main](figures/main.png)